 As part of our PACTA work, we have collaborated with a wide range of national and transnational regulators to help them perform stress-testing and assess climate-related risks to their regulated entities.
 Our partnership with EIOPA aims to identify and quantify potential climate transition vulnerabilities in the portfolio of European insurers, and will cover the $10 trillion AUM that is managed by insurers on their asset side.

-- An analysis of the current asset holdings of European insurers to identify the extent to which their portfolio is consistent with a 2- and 1.5ºC increase in global temperatures, respectively, and in line with the Paris climate agreement.
-The analysis will be designed to track the extent to which insurance companies’ portfolios are ‘accumulating’ or ‘reducing’ transition risk.
+- An analysis of European insurers’ assets, to determine whether their portfolios are aligned with the Paris Agreement objectives.
+The analysis is designed to track the extent to which insurance companies’ portfolios are ‘accumulating’ or ‘reducing’ transition risk.

-- A quantitative analysis of the total exposure to ‘transition risks’ of the portfolios and potential losses in case of abrupt fall in prices on assets on investments that are climate-relevant.
+- A quantitative analysis of the porfolios’ total exposure to ‘transition risks’ and potential losses in case of abrupt fall in prices on assets on investments that are climate-relevant.
 It will also evaluate the potential magnitude of re-valuation under a late and sudden transition (i.e. a scenario sensitivity stress test).
 This analysis will be supported by a narrative explaining how the potential losses would materialize.